How do you store kimchi?

 If you have questions about how to tell if kimchi has gone bad, how to store kimchi, and how long kimchi lasts, then you’ve come to the right place.

-Want the answers and now?
+Want the answers now?
 Kimchi is made from fermenting vegetables in brine.
-It has live bacteria in, so you should keep it in the refrigerator, opened or unopened.
+It has live bacteria in it, so you should keep it in the refrigerator, open or unopened.
 Expect your kimchi to last 3-6 months if stored correctly in an airtight container in the fridge!

 Kimchi is a tangy Korean food.
-It’s made by packing seasoned kimchi into a sterile airtight jar and then topping with brine.
-The mixture is then left to ferment for 3-4 days at room temperature, or 2-3 weeks in the fridge.
+It’s made by packing seasoned kimchi into a sterile, airtight jar and then topping it with brine.
+The mixture is then left to ferment for 3-4 days at room temperature or 2-3 weeks in the fridge.

 How To Tell If Your Kimchi Has Gone Bad

 There’ll be a couple of key signs that your kimchi has gone bad:

 - Kimchi is naturally pungent, but if it smells more sour than usual or even slightly alcoholic, it’s ready for the bin.

 - Look for mold on the kimchi.
 Even if you’ve stored your kimchi correctly in the refrigerator, mold can still grow.

 - If you have kimchi that contains seafood like oysters or something called “jeotgal”, which is fermented fish, on the ingredients list, you need to check your kimchi really carefully and go by the best-by date religiously.
 This is because seafood goes bad faster than kimchi.

 How To Store Kimchi